 Fore!
-South Korea golf course to get anti-missile battery
+South Korea golf course may get anti-missile battery

 The plan to deploy the system has also angered China, which worries that the THAAD's powerful radar would compromise its security.

-The new site for the missile battery would be a golf course at the high-end Lotte Skyhill Seongju Country Club, media reported.
+The new site for the missile battery would be a golf course at the high-end Lotte Skyhill Seongju Country Club, the South Korean ministry official said told Reuters, confirming media reports.

-The club is owned by the Lotte Group conglomerate and had been considered as an alternative due to its high altitude and accessibility for military vehicles, a defense official told Reuters earlier.
+The club is owned by the Lotte Group conglomerate and had been considered as an alternative due to its high altitude and accessibility for military vehicles, the defense official said.

-A spokesman for the Lotte Group declined to comment and an official at the country club did not have any immediate comment.

-An official at South Korea's defense ministry could not confirm the report.
-The ministry was scheduled to brief local officials and parliament on Friday about a new location.
+It was not clear how the military would acquire the property, reportedly worth about 100 billion won ($90.54 million).

+"We will positively consider the deployment of THAAD at the golf course considering the grave situation regarding national security," Kim Byung-wook, an official at the club, told Reuters by phone.

+He said the company had received a notice from the defense ministry about the plan on Thursday.

-The United States said this week that it would speed up deployment of the THAAD system given the pace of North Korea's missile tests, and it would be stationed in South Korea "as soon as possible".
+The United States said this week that it would speed up deployment of the system given the pace of North Korea's missile tests, and it would be stationed in South Korea "as soon as possible".

-On Thursday, China again warned against the deployment, saying it "means what it says" when it says it will consider countermeasures.

-The United States and its ally South Korea have said THAAD does not threaten China's security or target any country other than North Korea.
+The United States and South Korea have said THAAD does not threaten China's security or target any country other than North Korea.

+In Beijing, Chinese Foreign Ministry spokesman Geng Shuang said deployment of the system should be stopped, and again promised unspecified countermeasures.

+"The United States' deployment of THAAD in South Korea cannot resolve the relevant parties' security concerns," he told a daily news briefing.